monaparty/XMPIP/XMPIP-0022.md

 New APIs don't provide UTF-8 conversion as they are for BLOB.

 We are not care about huge BLOBs.
-The cracker will be required many MONA as the miner fee for Such BLOBs.
+The cracker will be billed many MONA as the miner fee for Such BLOBs.
 So there is no worry even if the fee rate is linear.

 ## Backward Compatibility ##